-✓ An RPA was not conducted for this facility.
-Ammonia is a constituent of domestic wastewater.
-A reasonable potential to violate water quality standards is assumed.
+- ✓ Ammonia is a constituent of domestic wastewater.
+A RPD was made, that a potential to violate water quality standards exists.
+Please see Derivation and Discussion of Limits. - ✓ A RPD was made for Oil & Grease, that a potential to violate water quality standards exists.
 Please see Derivation and Discussion of Limits.